sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-1.md

 At the end of this blog post, you might almost feel like coding in a simpler C#, made just for your project.
 You should feel at home in your code.

-Some of the code in this post might seem weird or unnecessary to you.
-That's because this code has been developed with a Clean Code mantra.
+This code has been developed with a Clean Code mantra.
 At SWCode, we declare our Coding Bible be [Clean Code by Bob C. Martin](https://a.co/d/e3EVrb3).
 Even though I don't agree with every little detail, it's still a great book, and I recommend every coder to read it.

 #### Ye be warned
 <!-- remove this seciton? just not important? -->